RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

  ### &nbsp;&nbsp;&nbsp;&nbsp; Naïve Analysis: Price by ZIP Code

-In this **purely descriptive analysis**, the average housing prices per ZIP code are computed and visualized using a **bar chart**, with error bars representing the **standard error of the mean (SEM)** to illustrate price variability.
+In this **purely descriptive analysis**, the average parcel prices per ZIP code are computed and visualized using a **bar chart**, with error bars representing the **standard error of the mean (SEM)** to illustrate price variability.
 However, this approach does **not account for confounding variables** such as property characteristics, neighborhood amenities, or market conditions.
-While useful for identifying broad trends, it does not provide a comprehensive understanding of the factors influencing housing prices.
+While useful for identifying broad trends, it does not provide a comprehensive understanding of the factors influencing parcel prices.

-This research seeks to go beyond this naïve analysis by employing **statistical modeling** to control for key variables and offer a more rigorous, data-driven assessment of housing price determinants.
+This research seeks to go beyond this naïve analysis by employing **statistical modeling** to control for key variables and offer a more rigorous, data-driven assessment of parcel price determinants.
 <p align="center">
   <img src="https://github.com/RoryQo/PGH-Neighborhood-Housing-Price-Analysis/blob/main/Figures/Unadj_Price_zip.jpg?raw=true" width=600px/>
 </p>